MchainNetwork/mchain-docs/docs/mar-erc20/metamask/add-mar-to-metamask.md

 1. **Open Metamask**: Click on the Metamask extension icon on your browser to open it.

 2. **Select a Network**: Metamask is configured for the Ethereum Mainnet by default.
-If you want to add MAR on the Polygon PoS network, you can easily add this network to Metamask by using Chainlist:
+If you want to add MAR on the Polygon PoS network, you can easily add this network to Metamask by following [this guide](/docs/mar-erc20/metamask/add-polygon-to-metamask).

-- Click on the following link [https://chainlist.org/chain/137](https://chainlist.org/chain/137).
-- Click the button "Add to Metamask" and follow the instructions to add the Polygon PoS network to your Metamask.

 3. **Add Token**:
     - Click on the `Menu` (often represented by three horizontal lines on the top left).